The Best Foods to Satisfy Your Hunger

 This grain has a lot of fiber and vegetable protein with the ability to leave your stomach feeling full for several hours.
 You can get even more out of it by combining it with yogurt or milk.

-Apples are an excellent source of fiber that “turns off” the message telling your brain to keep eating.
+Apples are an excellent source of fiber, which “turns off” the message telling your brain to keep eating.
 You can have your apple for breakfast, mid-morning, as a snack, or for dessert.

 It will stabilize blood sugar levels and contribute a good amount of water to your body.
 That way, you’ll feel satisfied for longer and also prevent fluid retention.